nimiq/core-js/README.md

 `docker run -d -p 8080:8080 -v /etc/letsencrypt/:/etc/letsencrypt/ --name "nimiq" nimiq`

 Note that you can override any of the arguments which were baked into the image at runtime with exception to the *BRANCH*.
-The -v flag here allows for mapping a local system path into the container for the purpose of using the existing generate certificates.
+The -v flag here allows for mapping a local system path into the container for the purpose of using the existing *DOMAIN* certificates.

 ### Check status
 `docker logs -f <instance_id_or_name>`